-Texts are incredibly convenient ways to communicate.
-But those tiny messages can get you in big trouble.
+Texts are incredibly convenient ways to communicate, but those tiny messages can get you in big trouble.
 "The reality is that text neglect, text abuse, and text dynamics can become the one violin string playing in the background of a relationship and can also be the straw that breaks the camel's back when other problems are present," warns April Masini, relationship and etiquette expert.
-And with that in mind, she says, here are five texts you should never send to your spouse.
+And with that in mind, she says, here are five texts you should never send to your spouse:

-1. Hate texts
+1. Hate Texts

-__2. Sexy texts — at the wrong times __
+2. Sexy Texts at the Wrong Times

-Have a monster-in-law?
-Then you understand completely the need to let loose, texting your spouse something like: Your mother is my nightmare.
+Have a difficult mother-in-law?
+Then you understand completely the need to let loose and text your spouse something like: "Your mother is my nightmare.
 Your mother is insane.
-Your mother is doing it again.
+Your mother is doing it again."
 Right as you may be, "these are all texts you shouldn't send," Masini warns.
 "They're hurtful.
 And while they may be true, once committed to writing they tend to take on stronger meaning than when spoken.
 They become ammunition in fights about her down the line."

 It's best to not send texts that require explanation when you're not available for that explanation, Masini says.
 "Texts are great because they're quick, down, and dirty," she says.
 "And if you need to send an address, a quick response to a question, or a change of plans, texting is invaluable.
 But they tend to stir the pot when relationship dynamics are in trouble.
 If you're in the middle of a fight or a sensitive decision, using the phone or waiting to have the conversation in person is a lot better than sending a provocative text and not being available for a conversation."